django-cms/django-cms/cms/docs/installation.md

 	gettext = lambda s: s

-This allows you to use gettext in settings.py.
+This allows you to use gettext and i18n in your settings.py.

 Add some templates you want to use within Django-cms 2.0 that contain at least one {% placeholder %} templatetag, to your settings.py: